anthony-halim/dotfiles/README.md

 > - On `Caps Lock` tap, map it as `Esc`.
 > - On `Caps Lock` hold, map it as `Ctrl`.

-**Q: No tmux?**

-> I have not found the use case for tmux; Wezterm currently fulfils all my tick boxes.